Hilltop Country Day School: Student Body and Curriculum

-All students attend classes in Language Arts, Mathematics, Social Studies and Science, as well as supplementary classes in Music, Art, Art History, Physical Education and Computer Technology.
-Hilltop also provides a strong program in World Language, with students having the option of French or Spanish, beginning in preschool.
-Students in grades 5 will also take one trimester of Mandarin Chinese through the Berlitz Virtual Classroom program.
-Students in kindergarten through grade 8 will be able to study Mandarin through the Berlitz Program in a new Enrichment Program offering after school.
+All students attend classes in Language Arts, Mathematics, Social Studies, and Science, as well as supplementary classes in Music, Art, Physical Education, and Computer.
+Hilltop also provides a strong program in World Language.
+Beginning preschool, students take Spanish.
+Students in first through third grade take a half a year of Mandarin and half a year of Spanish.
+Students in fourth through eighth grade of option of Mandarin or Spanish.

-Early Childhood
+Early childhood

 The Early Childhood Division consists of students in preschool-kindergarten.
 Preschoolers must be 2 1/2 and independently toilet trained to be considered for admission.

 Lower School

 The Lower School program consists of students in first grade through fourth grade.

 Upper School

 The Upper School consists of students in the fifth through eighth grade and uses a curriculum integrated with that of the Lower School.

 In recent years, graduates have attended competitive local high schools including Blair Academy, Newark Academy and the Peddie School, as well as local public high schools.